RAG with pgvector: Vector Search in PostgreSQL

 CREATE EXTENSION IF NOT EXISTS vector;

--- Table for document chunks
+-- Table for documents

 CREATE TABLE document_chunks (